cloudmesh-community/book/chapters/in/assignments.md

 swagger-codegen.

 This could be different on different systems.
 You will be documenting this for your system.
-On OSX this is trivial as you just use brew to install and
+On macOS this is trivial as you just use brew to install and

     export SWAGGER-CODEGEN=swagger-codegen